 Unfortunately she is battling her eye infections still.
 So she’ll remain under Andrea’s watchful eyes a bit longer until healed completely.

-These two little kittens with the deceivingly depressive faces, proved without a doubt, they were worth fighting for.
+These two little ringworm kittens with the deceivingly depressive faces, proved without a doubt, they were worth fighting for.

 Without the dedicated attention from Andrea and the St. Francis Society Animal Rescue, they likely wouldn’t be alive today.